In short, the answer is a resounding YES. Temporary orders are important.

 - Who has custody of children while the case is pending?

 - How much child support will a parent pay while the case is pending?

 - What type of visitation will a person get during the case?

 - How will children obtain health insurance during the case?

-There are many other purposes for temporary orders, but these are the most common.
+There are many other purposes for temp orders, but these are the most common.

 Temporary orders typically last during the pendency of the case.
-In a short case, temporary orders might be in effect for three to nine months.
-In a longer case, temporary orders might be in place for a year or more.
+In a short case, they might be in effect for three to nine months.
+In a longer case, they might be in place for a year or more.

 Yes, they can be changed, but it can be difficult to modify them unless something is going wrong or the order itself contemplates a future hearing to modify (this is not very common, though).
 Temporary orders thus are often put into place early in a case and remain in place until the case is finalized.